Constantine (film): Plot

 In Mexico, a scavenger discovers the tip of the spear that pierced Jesus Christ and, after becoming possessed, takes it to Los Angeles.
 There, cynical occult expert John Constantine exorcises a demon from a young girl after witnessing its attempt to reach Earth through her, something that should be impossible because of the treaty between Heaven and Hell.
-Suffering from terminal lung cancer, Constantine meets with the half-breed angel Gabriel to request an extension to his life in exchange for his work deporting Hell's forces.
-Gabriel responds that performing good deeds for selfish reasons will not secure his way into Heaven.
+Suffering from terminal lung cancer, Constantine meets with the half-breed angel Gabriel to bargain for a longer life, only to be told he is unworthy of such a gift because of his selfish choices.

 Meanwhile, detective Angela Dodson investigates the death of her twin sister Isabel, who leaped from a psychiatric hospital roof.
 Angela refuses to believe her sister, a devout Catholic, would commit suicide and condemn herself to Hell.
-Watching security footage, Angela hears Isabel say "Constantine", and seeks out his assistance.
+Watching security footage, Angela hears Isabel say "Constantine" and seeks out his assistance.
 He refuses to help until he witnesses demons pursuing Angela and fends them off.
 Constantine then performs a ritual to see Isabel in Hell, confirming she killed herself.
-He reveals to Angela that he committed suicide as a teenager because of the trauma of seeing supernatural creatures.
-Although he was revived, his attempt has condemned him to Hell when he eventually dies.
+He reveals to Angela that as a teenager, he attempted suicide to escape the torment of seeing demons everywhere.
+He survived, but as suicide is a mortal sin, he is doomed to fall to Hell upon his death.

 At the morgue, Constantine's friend Father Hennessy discovers a mysterious symbol on Isabel's wrist but is killed by the half-breed demon Balthazar.
 Constantine and Angela later uncover that Hennessy carved the symbol into his own hand for them to find.
 Angela also discovers a hidden message from Isabel referencing a chapter from Hell's Bible.
-Before being killed by Balthazar, Constantine's ally Beeman reveals that the symbol represents the antichrist Mammon, Lucifer's son.
+Before being killed by Balthazar, Constantine's armorer Beeman reveals that the symbol represents the antichrist Mammon, Lucifer's son.
 The chapter foretells Mammon usurping his father and conquering Earth using a powerful psychic and divine assistance; Isabel, a powerful psychic, sacrificed herself to thwart Mammon's plan.
 Angela confesses that she possessed similar psychic abilities but repressed them to avoid being labeled insane like her sister.
 To help Angela rediscover her powers, Constantine induces a near-death experience.
 With her reawakened abilities, Angela locates Balthazar.
 Constantine interrogates Balthazar, who reveals that the blood of Christ on the spear tip is Mammon's divine assistance, and Angela will be his host.
-An unseen entity destroys Balthazar and abducts Angela who becomes possessed by Mammon.
+An unseen entity destroys Balthazar and abducts Angela, who becomes possessed by Mammon.